divine-architect/divine-architect/README.md

 Hello, my name is Sachit.
-I go by the username divine-architect or cyber on the internet.
+I go by the username divine-architect or cyber on the internet. <br>
+I post code I write in hackathons, out of boredom or out of necessisty or for showcasing a skill over here.
+This page is a work in progress and so is my website.

 My personal website:
 [https://divinearchitect.dev](https://divinearchitect.dev)